openharmony/docs/en/application-dev/media/medialibrary/photoAccessHelper-notify-guidelines.md

 - A **PhotoAccessHelper** instance is obtained.
 - The application has the ohos.permission.READ_IMAGEVIDEO and ohos.permission.WRITE_IMAGEVIDEO permissions.

 Example: Listen for changes of an image.
-When the image is favorited, the registered callback will be invoked.
+When the image is deleted, the registered callback will be invoked.

 **How to Develop**

 1. [Obtain the target media asset](photoAccessHelper-resource-guidelines.md#obtaining-media-assets).
 2. Register a listener for a **PhotoAsset**.
-3. Add the **PhotoAsset** to **Favorites**.
+3. Delete the **PhotoAsset**.

 ```ts
 import dataSharePredicates from '@ohos.data.dataSharePredicates';